PX121 digitalisation

 Green shipping by connecting design and operations

 How can shipowners make the fleet greener?
-Studying the operation profile of the vessels is an essential start-point to reduce emissions, consider optional power solutions, and improve the effectiveness of the operations.
+Studying the vessels' operation profiles is an essential starting point to reduce emissions, consider optional power solutions, and improve the effectiveness of operations.
 Real-time data and simulation will support critical decision-making activities.

 Published